Your guide to ensure you choose the right coach for you and your needs.

 Relationships rule the world and whilst your coach certainly should not act like your your best friend, you do need to feel a connection with them.
 A coaching relationship is based on trust, honesty and nurturing.
 That said, effective coaching involves a healthy dose of challenge too so as your relationship develops you need to feel comfortable about sharing what drives you, what makes you feel great and also what scares you!
 If hiring a leadership/team coach, its important you feel they are credible enough to stand in front of your top executives.

-A typical Resilient Me programme ranges between 6 and 12 months of commitment.
+When you choose a coach be wary of any coach attempting to lock you into an endless contract, but do understand that change takes time and effort.
+For example, a typical resilience coaching programme with us ranges between 3 and 9 months of commitment.
 Frequency of sessions often involve either weekly or monthly meet-ups but should be flexible to your needs and scheduled around any potential timelines for achievement.
-Be wary of any coach attempting to lock you into an endless contract, but do understand that change takes time and effort.

 7. Define what ‘success’ looks like